Getting Started with Verifications Using cocotb/cocotbext-ndk

 Don’t forget to adjust the values that are component-specific and the relative paths if needed.

-You can run the simulation by executing the prepare.sh
+You can run the simulation by creating a python virtual environment using make cocotb-venv, entering the created virtual environment,

 and running the Makefile